Washington & Jefferson College

 Washington & Jefferson College (W&J College or W&J) is a private liberal arts college in Washington, Pennsylvania, United States.
-The college traces its origin to three Presbyterian missionaries in the 1780s: John McMillan, Thaddeus Dod, and Joseph Smith.
-Early schools grew into two competing academies, with Jefferson College in Canonsburg, Pennsylvania, and Washington College in Washington.
+It traces its origin to three Presbyterian missionaries of the 1780s, John McMillan, Thaddeus Dod, and Joseph Smith, whose early schools evolved into two rival institutions: Washington College in Washington, and Jefferson College in Canonsburg, Pennsylvania.
 The two colleges merged in 1865 to form Washington & Jefferson College.

-The 60 acre campus has more than 40 buildings, with the oldest dating to 1793.
-The college has a strong history of competing literary societies, dating back before the union of Jefferson and Washington Colleges.
-The athletic program competes in NCAA Division III.
-Nearly all students live on campus and roughly one-third are members of fraternities or sororities.
+The 65 acre Washington & Jefferson College campus has more than 40 buildings, with the oldest dating to 1793.
+The college enrolled over 1,500 students as of fall 2026.
+It has a longstanding tradition of literary societies, dating back before the union of the two colleges.
+Nearly all of the college's students live on campus, and roughly one-third are members of fraternities or sororities.
+The W&J athletic program competes in NCAA Division III.